ASFHyP3/hyp3-docs/docs/products.md

 surface has changed.
 This allows for the detection and quantification of deformation or movement.

-Note that the imaging surface will vary depending on the sensor wavelength.
+Use caution when generating interferograms for areas with extensive/dense vegetation cover.
 Because Sentinel-1 is a C-band sensor, the waves will not penetrate very deeply into vegetation.
-The imagery likely represents the top of the canopy in densely vegetated areas rather than the actual terrain.
+Imagery of densely vegetated areas likely represents the top of the canopy rather than the actual terrain.
 In addition, vegetated areas tend to have low coherence, because plants can grow or move from one acquisition to the next.
-Use caution when generating interferograms for areas with extensive/dense vegetation cover.

 A Digital Elevation Model (DEM) is required for processing InSAR, and ASF uses the best publicly-available DEM with full coverage of the processing area.
 To learn more,